 Cover and cook on low for 24 hours.
 Strain and you have delicious, nourishing chicken bone broth!

-From this batch I was able to get over 4 quarts of bone broth!
+From this batch I was able to get over 4 quarts of broth!
 Think of how economical that is!
-4 quarts of organic chicken broth at the store can easily cost $15-20 and those broths aren’t nutrient dense bone broth!
-I just made 4 quarts of nourishing bone broth from bones that would have been thrown away!
+4 quarts of organic chicken broth at the store can easily cost $15-20 and those broths aren't nutrient dense bone broth!
+I just made 4 quarts of nourishing broth from bones that would have been thrown away!

-You can store your bone broth in freezer safe mason jars in your freezer for 6 months or longer.
+You can store your broth in freezer safe mason jars in your freezer for 6 months or longer.
 You can also keep in your refrigerator for a couple of weeks.

-Recipe: Chicken Bone Broth
+Easy Crockpot Bone Broth

 - Add vegetables and bones to crockpot

 - Add bay leaves if using